 We employ thorough measures to ensure compliance with laws and corporate ethics and always act with a high degree of social conscience to achieve sustained corporate growth.

 The Fuji Electric Code of Conduct states that we shall “Respect, value and conform with all applicable laws and regulations,” and has been incorporated into our basic policy.
-We have established and have been implementing the Fuji Electric Compliance Regulations which is the guideline for compliance, and the Fuji Electric Compliance Program, which bring together four aspects of domestic and overseas compliance (internal rules, monitoring, audit and education), based upon this policy.
+Based upon this policy, we have established and have been implementing the Fuji Electric Compliance Regulations, which is a concrete guideline for compliance, and the Fuji Electric Compliance Program, which brings together four aspects of domestic and overseas compliance.*1

 The Fuji Electric Compliance Promotion Committee, which is headed by a representative director and composed of the managers responsible for regulating laws and/or acts, with outside experts (attorneys) as observers, has jurisdiction over compliance of Fuji Electric.

 Fuji Electric is enhancing the compliance of its overseas operations.
 At all overseas sites, in addition to globally common items that apply such as the prohibition of human rights violations and unfair dealings, including bribery and corruption, the Fuji Electric Compliance Program reflects the laws and regulations of each region where we conduct business.
 We practice compliance through the actions of all our subsidiaries in Japan and overseas on the basis of this program.